IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

 File Validation
 ---------------

-This package validates filenames and paths to check they follow our standards, as defined by the [filename conventions](https://imap-processing.readthedocs.io/en/latest/development-guide/style-guide/naming-conventions.html).
+This package validates filenames and paths to check they follow our standards, as defined by the `filename conventions <https://imap-processing.readthedocs.io/en/latest/development-guide/style-guide/naming-conventions.html>`_.
 There is also a class available for use by other packages to create filepaths and filenames that follow the IMAP SDC conventions.
 To use this class, use ``imap_data_access.ScienceFilePath``.

 Usage: